Hilltops wine region

 Hilltops is an Australian Geographical Indication for a wine region in the Southern New South Wales zone of the state of New South Wales in Australia.
 It includes the main towns of Boorowa, Harden and Young.

 The region has 600 ha of vineyards, planted predominantly to red wine grapes.
 The vineyards are over 450 m altitude, in dark red granitic clay with basalt.

-Grove Estate Wines is one of the notable wineries in the region and famous for its Nebbiolo, Cabernet Sauvignon and Cellar Block Shiraz.
+The wine labels showcasing the diversity and quality of Hilltops region wines include Ballinaclash, Barwang Wines, Freeman Vineyards and Grove Estate.
+The region produces a wide diversity of styles from Prosecco and Pinot Grigio to Fiano, Chardonnay and rosé.
+Red wines range from Shiraz and Cabernet Sauvignon to Italian origin grapes including Sangiovese and Nebbiolo.
+Rarer grapes are also planted including Aleatico, Furmint and two reds – Corvina and Rondinella.